 Talk about your boundaries and standards

-The first building block of a sturdy roommate relationship is to talk openly about your sleep habits and preferences.
+The first building block of a mutually respectful roommate relationship is to talk openly about your sleep habits and preferences.
+“It’s a hard but important conversation to have,” says J. Roxanne Prichard, Ph.D., a psychologist who specializes in sleep at the University of St. Thomas.
 That way, when differences arise, you can find a solution together.
 As psychologists have found, open communication builds trust, which can foster problem-solving and collaboration.

 Here are topics to cover:

 - Bedtime routine: When it comes to winding down, each person has a different routine.
-For instance, you might be a late-night Netflix binger who falls asleep after midnight, but your roommate may need some quiet time.
-One way to broach the topic is to ask: “At the end of the day, how do you like to wind down?” and “What is your bedtime routine?”
+Timing, noise levels, light levels, and activities can all factor into how you decompress and get ready for sleep.
+Whether you read, chat with long-distance friends, practice yoga nidra, or meditate, it’s nice to learn the other person’s habits and preferences.
+Plan to ask the basics, including: “At the end of the day, how do you like to wind down?” and “What is your bedtime routine?”

 - Morning routine: Not everyone is an early riser, especially in college, so ask about your roommate’s preference and share yours, too.
 Consider asking about when your roommate’s earliest classes start, and whether they hit snooze or jump out of bed.